 - Click in the column you wish to size.

-- Press ALT + O to activate the Format command in the Cells group.
+- Press O to activate the Format command in the Cells group.

-The column is sized to the length of the text for the cell that is selected.
+The column is sized to the length of the text for the selected cell.

 How to AutoFit Columns in Google Sheets